LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Final.md

    - Only accessible by users who hold the role of admin
    - Manage Products (Full CRUD)
    - View Last 10 submitted by users
-     - Each order detail page should contain:
-       - Name of Customer
-       - Items ordered
-       - Total
-       - Date
 1. Shopping Page
    - Shows all products in inventory for users to browse
    - Anonymous Access